 Unit rationale, description and aim

-Thinking deeply about what it is to be a human being is itself a distinctively human activity, and is a major focus of the discipline of philosophy.
-This unit, which is part of ACU’s Core Curriculum, introduces students to a wide range of topics in this field, as they examine key concepts, theories and debates concerning a range of matters.
-These include issues, such as the nature of mind and its relation to the body; the basis of personal identity and the ’self’; the relationship between rationality and emotion; the meaning and extent of personal freedom; the inter–personal nature of being human; the significance of gender & sexuality; considerations about the meaning of life; and the implications of human finitude and mortality.
-The unit aims to assist students to develop an understanding of key philosophical concepts and theories that allow them to reflect on their beliefs and assumptions, and to engage with the views of others.
+Thinking deeply about what it is to be a human being is itself a distinctively human activity.
+This unit, which is available in ACU’s Core Curriculum, introduces students to a wide range of topics in this field, as they examine key concepts, theories and debates concerning a range of matters.
+These include issues, such as the nature of mind and its relation to the body; the basis of personal identity and the ’self’; the relationship between rationality and emotion; the meaning and extent of personal freedom; the inter–personal nature of being human; the significance of gender & sexuality, race & ethnicity, ability & disability; considerations about the meaning of life; and the implications of human finitude and mortality.
+The unit aims to assist students to develop an understanding of key philosophical debates, in the context of the Catholic intellectual tradition, enabling them to reflect on their beliefs and assumptions and to engage with the views of others.
 It also looks to enhance students’ skills in critical reflection on experience, the analysis of arguments, and the formulation and communication of coherent positions of their own.

 Learning outcomes